-Harassment and bullying shall mean the creation of a hostile environment by conduct or by threats, intimidation or abuse, including cyberbullying, that (a) has or would have the effect of unreasonably and substantially interfering with a student's educational performance, opportunities or benefits, or mental, emotional or physical well-being; or (b) reasonably causes or would reasonably be expected to cause a student to fear for his or her physical safety; or (c) reasonably causes or would reasonably be expected to cause injury or emotional harm to a student; or (d) occurs off school property and creates or would foreseeably create a risk of substantial disruption within the school environment, where it is foreseeable that the conduct, threats, intimidation or abuse might reach school property.
+Harassment and bullying shall mean the creation of a hostile environment by conduct by threats, intimidation or abuse, including cyberbullying, that (a) has or would have the effect of unreasonably and substantially interfering with a student's educational performance, opportunities or benefits, or mental, emotional or physical well-being; or (b) reasonably causes or would reasonably be expected to cause a student to fear for his or her physical safety; or (c) reasonably causes or would reasonably be expected to cause physical injury or emotional harm to a student; or (d) occurs off school property and creates or would foreseeably create a risk of substantial disruption within the school environment, where it is foreseeable that the conduct, threats, intimidation or abuse might reach school property.
 Acts of harassment and bullying shall include, but not be limited to, those acts based on a person's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex.
 For the purposes of this definition the term "threats, intimidation or abuse" shall include verbal and non-verbal actions.

 Andes Central School recognizes that learning environments that are safe and supportive can increase student attendance and improve academic achievement.
-A student's ability to learn to achieve high academic standards, and a school's ability to educate students, is compromised by incidents of discrimination or harassment. including but not limited to bullying, taunting and intimidation.
+A student's ability to learn to achieve high academic standards, and a school's ability to educate students, is compromised by incidents of discrimination or harassment, including but not limited to bullying, taunting and intimidation.
 Therefore, in accordance with the Dignity for All Students Act, Education Law, Article 2, the District will strive to create an environment free of bullying, discrimination and/or harassment and will foster civility in the schools to prevent and prohibit conduct which is inconsistent with the Districts' educational mission.

-Reports and Investigations of Bullying, Discrimination and/or Harassment receive a report (oral or written) of harassment, bullying and/or discrimination must orally notify the Superintendent, Principal or their designee no later than one (1) school day after witnessing or receiving a report of such incident.
+Reports and Investigations of Bullying, Discrimination and/or Harassment

+The District will investigate all complaints of bullying, discrimination and/or harassment, either formal or informal, and prompt corrective measures, take necessary.
+School employees who witness or receive a report (oral or written) of harassment, bullying and/or discrimination must orally notify the Superintendent, Principal or their designee no later than one (1) school day after witnessing or receiving a report of such incident.
 The employee must then file a written report within two (2) school days after making the oral report.
 If, after an appropriate investigation, the District finds that this policy has been violated, corrective action will be taken in accordance with District policies regulations, the Code of Conduct and all appropriate federal or state laws.
 The Superintendent, Principal or their designee shall notify the appropriate law enforcement agency when it is believed that any harassment, bullying and/or discrimination constitute criminal conduct.